 Luggage Storage & Lockers – Not available.

-Shopping – Newspapers, magazines, snacks, travel goods, and more are sold at WHSmith shops, located landside and airside.
-Groceries, takeaway food, and more can be purchased at Spar, a convenience market located on the ground floor near the Information Desk.
+Shopping – Newspapers, magazines, snacks, travel goods, and more are sold at WHSmith shops on the landside and airside.
 The Loop offers a variety of luxury brand items, liquors, and wines at “20% off downtown prices”.

 Showers – Not available.